mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/developing-services/index.md

 ---

-This section describes the developer-specific DC/OS components, explaining what is necessary to package and provide your own service on DC/OS.
+This section describes the developer-specific DC/OS&trade; components, explaining what is necessary to package and provide your own service on DC/OS.

-The Mesosphere Distributed Cloud Operating System (DC/OS) provides the optimal user experience possible for orchestrating and managing a datacenter.
+The Mesosphere&reg; Distributed Cloud Operating System (DC/OS&trade;) provides the optimal user experience possible for orchestrating and managing a datacenter.
 If you are an Apache Mesos developer, you are already familiar with developing a framework.
-DC/OS extends Apache Mesos by including a web interface for health checks and monitoring, a command-line, a service packaging description, and a [repository](/mesosphere/dcos/2.0/administering-clusters/package-registry/) that catalogs those packages.
+DC/OS extends Apache&reg; Mesos&reg; by including a web interface for health checks and monitoring, a command-line, a service packaging description, and a [repository](/mesosphere/dcos/2.0/administering-clusters/package-registry/) that catalogs those packages.

 # <a name="universe"></a>Package Repositories